EchoMAV/docs/docs/compile_l4t_nano.md

 When a Jetson Nano module is included with an EchoPilot AI purchase, it is flashed with a custom Linux for Tegra (L4T) image which includes support for the hardware and pin configuration of the EchoPilot AI.
 If you wish to build/update the kernel for use with the EchoPilot AI, the instructions below will provide the information and files you need to ensure your custom image remains fully compatible with the EchoPilot AI hardware.
 When compared to a standard Nvidia development carrier board, the primary differences in the EchoPilot AI hardware are:

 1. The EchoPilot AI does not have an I2C HDMI controller
-2. The EchoPilot AI has an SD Card (SDMMC3)

-To minimize console errors due to (1) and to enable the SD card on SDMMC3, the kernel must be compiled from source and flashed to the Nano using the Debug USB port and recovery mode.
+To minimize console errors due to (1), the kernel must be compiled from source and flashed to the Nano using the Debug USB port and recovery mode.
 The following instructions will walk you through the process.

 !!!
 WARNING